ms337/hackWestern/README.md

 Bootstrap

 No security and encryption measures implemented till now.
-In development.